When is a coup not a coup? Obama faces tricky call in Egypt

 Programs that did not go directly through government ministries were not affected.

-Any Obama support for Egypt's new government is unlikely to face opposition from Republicans in Congress, who had been sceptical of Mursi's Islamist government.
+Any Obama support for Egypt's new government is unlikely to face opposition from Republicans in Congress, who had been skeptical of Mursi's Islamist government.

 "Mursi was an obstacle to the constitutional democracy most Egyptians wanted," said Republican Representative Ed Royce, the chairman of the House of Representatives Foreign Affairs Committee.